 More is more

 It’s no secret: moving is expensive!
 That’s why it’s smart to set a budget to eliminate surprise costs.
 When working with professional movers, it’s important to allocate the costs and ensure you know where your money is going.
-If you are using a packing service, be sure to figure out how many items you need packed and what the cost will be.
+If you’re using a packing service, be sure to figure out how many items you need packed and what the cost will be.

-You might need a spot to store your stuff
+Will you need to store your stuff?

-Budget for boxes, boxes, and more boxes
+Budget for boxes, boxes and more boxes

 While you’re at it, make sure you shut off your old services as well!

 Bonus Tip: How to Move Out of State the Easy Way

 Of all the things to consider when moving out of state, the moving company you hire may be the most important.
 Bekins Van Lines is your experienced out of state mover for every type of relocation.
 From moving young couples into their first home to helping older adults downsize and relocate into a smaller home, we help people like you everyday.
 If you’re looking for a change across state lines, Bekins is ready to get you moving.
 Find your local agent to get started!